-Campaigns are a great way to map out a sequence of mailings for your subscribers.
-In addition to the benefits you get in the planning process, you also create a more interactive experience for your subscriber.
+Campaigns are a great way to map out a sequence of email messages for your subscribers.
+In addition to the benefits you get in the planning process, you also create a more interactive experience for your subscribers.

-Campaigns are built using steps, which direct the flow of emails and keep your subscribers moving seamlessly through the campaign.
+Campaigns are built using steps, which direct the flow of your email messages to keep your subscribers moving seamlessly through the campaign.

 Watch the video

-Leverage the Wait and Decision steps to create a dynamic and responsive campaign that meets your needs, and provides your subscribers a good experience.
+Leverage the Wait and Decision steps to create a dynamic and responsive campaign that meets your needs, and provides a good experience to your subscribers.

-NOTE: See Campaign Steps to learn more about each available campaign step.
+NOTE: See Campaign Steps to learn more about each campaign step.

-Sometimes, the design of a campaign requires a large number of steps to create the flow and routing needed, but this can make it challenging to see the entire campaign on the Canvas.
-The following tools help you to navigate the canvas and view your campaign more efficiently.
+Sometimes, the design of a campaign requires a large number of steps to create the necessary flow and routing, but this can make it challenging to see the entire campaign on the canvas.
+The following tools help you to navigate the canvas to view the fullness of your campaign.

-The Navigator provides a bird’s eye view of the campaign.
-Click the dark blue Navigator tab on the right-hand side of the screen to expand that panel.
+- The Navigator provides a bird’s eye view of the campaign.
+Click the dark blue Navigator tab on the right side of the screen to expand that panel.
 You can then slide the selector box around to jump to that view in the main campaign display.

-- Take a Tour - Provides a step-by-step on-screen tour of the Campaign Designer interface.
-This is particularly helpful for new users of Campaign Designer.
+- Take a Tour - Provides an on-screen tour of the Campaign Designer interface.
+This is particularly helpful for new users.

 - Align - Reorganizes the steps on the canvas.
 The steps remain in the same left-to-right order that they were placed on the canvas, but the spacing is adjusted to be as equal as possible and the connecting lines are straightened as mush as possible.
-Keep in mind that any comments on the canvas will be grouped together and placed in the lower-right corner of the canvas.
+Note that any comments on the canvas will be grouped and placed in the lower-right corner of the canvas.
 See the two images below for an example of Align being used.